cdoswald/missile-intercepts/README.md

 # A Probabilistic Missile Intercept Model

-**Project Goals:**
+The primary goals for this project are to:

 1) Develop a simplified missile intercept model and simulate the model in Google Earth

-2) Investigate methods for predicting a missile's trajectory under various levels of uncertainty about the missile's launchpoint, intended target, position, velocity, etc.
+2) Investigate methods for predicting a missile's trajectory under various levels of uncertainty about the missile's launchpoint, intended target, current position, velocity, etc.

 <br>